vorlie/iotas-notepad/README.md

 4. The app will be installed under:
     - Windows: `C:\Users\USER\AppData\Local\iotas-notepad`

+## Checking for Updates

+Iota's Notepad automatically checks for updates when the application starts.
+If an update is available, it will be downloaded and installed automatically.
+You can also manually check for updates by restarting the application.

 ## Usage

 - Click the "New" button to create a new note.